infinitered/gluegun/readme.md

 ![gluegun2 0](https://user-images.githubusercontent.com/1479215/50237287-5a23e380-0371-11e9-89ea-85b41cd25217.jpg)

-Gluegun is a delightful toolkit for building Node-based command-line interfaces (CLIs), with support for:
+Gluegun is a delightful toolkit for building Node-based command-line interfaces (CLIs) in TypeScript or modern JavaScript, with support for:

 🌯 *parameters* - command line arguments and options<br />
 🎛 *template* - generating files from templates<br />